・Wagashi (Nerikiri) making

 First, I will explain what nerikiri is, how to make it, and the tools we will be using.

-This time, we will make two types of nerikiri: sakura (cherry blossom) and kiku (chrysanthemum).
-Both are flowers that represent Japan.
-We’ll make two sakura and one kiku, for a total of three pieces.
+This time, we will make three types of nerikiri: sakura (cherry blossom) hydrangea, and kiku (chrysanthemum).

 After finishing the wagashi-making, we will move on to the matcha experience.